BenTibi55/README/README.md

 - 👋 Hi, I’m Benjamin Tibi.
+I am currently interning at Barclays Investment Bank in Rates Option Trading.
-I am currently in my 2nd year in one of the best Engineering schools in France : CentraleSupélec.
+- I am in one of the best Engineering schools in France : CentraleSupélec.
 - 👀 I’m interested in Quantitative Finance.
 - 🌱 I’m currently learning about Stochastic processes, Markov chains, Martingales, and a lot a things related to Market Finance.
 - 💞️ I’m a big fan of sports.
 Especially I like to play and watch Football and Tennis.
 And did several competitions.